 Next are some lists of team members you might meet.
 Those most commonly seen are at the top of the lists.

 Types of doctors who help care for children with cancer

 Pediatric oncologist: A doctor who specializes in cancers of children.
 (Pediatric means dealing with the health of children.
 Oncology means cancer.)
 They generally are board-certified, which means they’ve passed written national exams.
 They plan and direct cancer treatment.
 In a teaching hospital they serve as the doctor in charge.
 There might be more than one on the team, in which case they might rotate or switch places from one day to the next.
-They often work closely with nurse practitioners (discussed in the next section).
+They often work closely with physician assistants (PAs) and nurse practitioners (discussed in the next section).

 Pediatric hematologist: A doctor who specializes in diseases of the blood and blood-forming tissues of children (Hematology means blood disease.)

 Pediatric hematology or oncology fellow: A pediatrician training to become a hematologist or oncologist

 Pediatric resident: A doctor training to become a pediatrician.
 They are in teaching hospitals, usually spending a certain length of time on the hematology or oncology service